The Heat is On

 November 6, 2017 | Michl Binderbauer

-After TAE’s extensive work with our C-2U machine – a culmination of over 50,000 experiments – we were able to make significant breakthroughs in plasma confinement and stability to prove the Long Enough component of the Hot Enough, Long Enough – or HE/LE – milestone and sustain plasma at will.
+After our extensive work with the TAE Technologies C-2U machine – a culmination of over 50,000 experiments – we were able to make significant breakthroughs in plasma confinement and stability to prove the Long Enough component of the Hot Enough, Long Enough – or HE/LE – milestone and sustain plasma at will.

 We are proud to now announce that last week we achieved colliding and merging of field-reverse configurations (FRCs) on Norman, which is another critical marker on our path to success.

 Remember those smoke rings of plasma we supersonically smashed together in our explainer video?

 FRCs are a critical component of plasma confinement and stability.
 Thanks to our previous insights from C-2U, Norman’s plasma will be both hotter and more stable from the outset.